onap/vnfrqts-requirements/docs/Chapter5.rst

 The volume template output parameters are only available for the module (base or add on) that the volume is associated with.

--  ONAP Volume Module Output Parameters are declared in the “outputs:” section of the Cinder volume module Heat Orchestration Template
+-  ONAP Volume Module Output Parameters are declared in the "outputs:" section of the Cinder volume module Heat Orchestration Template

 -  An ONAP Volume Module Output Parameter is available as an input